 1999: The King's University College (left COPPUL in 2016)

 2000: Malaspina University-College (later re-named Vancouver Island University), Okanagan University College, and University College of the Cariboo (later re-named Thompson Rivers University)

 2002: University College of the Fraser Valley, Concordia University College of Alberta, and Augustana University College

 2010: Mount Royal University

 2012: MacEwan University

-During 2004-2005, COPPUL lost two members: in 2004 Augustana University College merged with the University of Alberta, and in 2005 Okanagan University College split into two parts -UBC-Okanagan and Okanagan College.
+In 2004 Augustana University College merged with the University of Alberta, and in 2005 Okanagan University College split into two parts - UBC-Okanagan and Okanagan College.

-The membership complement is currently 22 university libraries in the provinces of Manitoba, Saskatchewan, Alberta, and British Columbia.
+The membership is composed of university libraries in the provinces of Manitoba, Saskatchewan, Alberta, and British Columbia.